-Required Materials (available at the UO Bookstore): Psychological Science by Gazzaniga, Halpern, & Heatherton (2015, 5th edition).
-A copy of the text is on reserve at the Knight Library, available for a 90-minute checkout period.
-Links to optional study activities from the textbook publisher (flashcards, practice quizzes, etc.) will be made available on the course website on Canvas (canvas.uoregon.edu).
+Required Materials (available at the UO Bookstore): Psychological Science by Gazzaniga (2018, 6th edition).
+A copy of the text will be on reserve at the Knight Library, available for a 90-minute checkout period.
+Links to optional study activities from the textbook publisher (flashcards, practice quizzes, etc.) will be made available on the course website in Canvas (canvas.uoregon.edu).

 If purchased from the UO Bookstore, the textbook will come packaged with a registration code that allows access to an e-book version of the text, ZAPS online labs, and the InQuizitive adaptive learning environment.
-If vou choose to obtain a copy of the text from a source other than the bookstore (or if you prefer to rely only on the e-book version of the text without a printed copy), it is possible to purchase these electronic components of the text directly from the publisher at digital.wwnorton.com/psychsci5 (\$20 for InQuizitive, \$35 for ZAPS, or \$66.25 for a package that includes an e-book version of the text, InQuizitive and ZAPS).
+If you choose to obtain a copy of the text from a source other than the bookstore (or if you prefer to rely only on the e-book version of the text without a printed copy), it is possible to purchase these electronic components of the text directly from the publisher by clicking on the Psychological Science e-book link in the Course Material module on Canvas (\$25 for InQuizitive, \$35 for ZAPS, or \$70 for a package that includes an e-book version of the text, InQuizitive and ZAPS).
 ZAPS and InQuizitive assignments will be due every week throughout the term.